 Results

-We will utilize VAE and NF to learn hard quantum distributions described in section.
-2.
+We have generated these hard quantum distributions using F&U and qsim circuits.
+We will now study the difficulty of learning these distributions using very sophisticated machine learning tools VAE and NF described in previous section.

 VAE study of hard quantum distributions

-We code the VAE network in Python using the Keras/Tensorflow framework and following the steps described in section 3.1.
-The latent space dimension of our VAE is set to 8.
-A summary diagram of the network is illustrated in Figure 9.
+We code the VAE network in Python using the Keras/Tensorflow framework [add reference] and following the steps described in section 3.1.
+We chose the latent space dimension of our VAE to be 8. (describe more about Tensorflow tool) A summary diagram of the network is illustrated in Figure 9.
 The encoder network is set as two dense layers with LeakyReLU activation functions.
 The decoder network is exactly reverse of encoder.
 Total number of trainable parameters of this VAE is 5,014,152, making it trainable on the CPU of a PC.

 Figure 9.
 Architecture of our VAE network.
-Details inside encoder and decoder are omitted.
+Details inside encoder and decoder are omitted. (add 4-8 sentences to describe this network)

 We train VAE with the hard quantum distributions as described in Section 2.1 and 2.2 respectively.
 After the training, Gaussian samples are drawn from the latent space, and then passed through the decoder to reconstruct the desired distributions.

 Figure 10 and Figure 11 show the VAE reconstructed 3 and 8 qubits distributions for the hard quantum distribution by Fefferman and Umans as described in Section 2.1.
-Comparing them with Figure 2 and Figure 3, it can be easily observed that VAE performs well on learning the simpler 3-qubits distribution, but struggles to learn the essential pattern of the more complex 8-qubits data.
+Comparing them with Figure 2 and Figure 3, it can be easily observed that VAE performs well on learning the simplerdistribution generated by quantum computation on 3 qubits, but struggles to learn the essential pattern of the more complex 8-qubits data.

+(add x & y)

 Figure 10.
-VAE reconstructed 3-qubits quantum distribution by Fefferman and Umans
+VAE reconstruction of quantum Fourier sampling on 3-qubits quantum computer proposed by Fefferman and Umans [ref]

+(add x & y)

 Figure 11.
-VAE reconstructed 8-qubits quantum distribution by Fefferman and Umans
+VAE reconstruction of quantum Fourier sampling on 8-qubits quantum computer proposed by Fefferman and Umans [ref]

 VAE results for the states generated by the qsim circuits as in Section 2.2 are shown in Figure 12 and Figure 13.
 Comparing to Figure 5 and Figure 6, VAE performed reasonably fine on learning the distributions; however substantial discrepancies are notable.

 Figure 12.
-VAE reconstructed 8-qubits quantum distribution from qsim circuits
+VAE reconstruction of quantum distributions generated by execution from qsim circuits with 8 qubits [ref]

 Figure 13.
-VAE reconstructed 12-qubits quantum distribution from qsim circuits
+VAE reconstruction of quantum distributions generated by execution from qsim circuits with 12 qubits [ref]

 NF study of hard quantum distributions